 For further information, please visit our website at http://www.princeton.edu/~pii/.

-Ritsumeikan APU, located in the hot spring capital of Beppu, on Kyushu, announces its 2014 Summer APU Gateway Program.
+Ritsumeikan Asia Pacific University (APU), located in the hot spring capital of Beppu, on Kyushu, offers 8-week Summer APU Gateway Program.
 Held during the months of June and July, the program features intensive Japanese-language courses at the beginner to intermediate levels.
 The program also features various cultural activities such as tea ceremony, weekend home-stay, APU Buddies, and an overnight field trip to Nagasaki.

 The Ritsumeikan Summer Japanese Program (RSJP) runs for five weeks and is designed for college and university students with minimal knowledge of the Japanese language.
 It provides an intensive and comprehensive introduction to Japanese language and culture.
 Program participants are immersed in an optimal environment for short-term intensive language study with the added benefits of cultural exchange and exploration.

 Located in Japan's ancient capital of Kyoto, the Study in Kyoto Program provides students with a unique opportunity to study Japanese language and culture in the historical and cultural center of Japan.